 464: Berwick-upon-Tweed to and from Wooler via Lowick

-Wooler is a rather sizable little place with the Cheviots on its doorstep and does have useful bus services linking it to the outside world.
-This pair, operated on a council contract by local company Glen Valley Tours, almost provides hourly connections to the East Coast Mainline at Berwick.
+Wooler is a rather sizeable little place with the Cheviots on its doorstep and does have useful bus services linking it to the outside world.
+This pair, operated on a council contract by Borders Buses, almost provides two hourly connections to the East Coast Mainline at Berwick; buses on both services appear to depart at near enough the same time from Berwick-upon-Tweed or Wooler.
 Saying that, there are no Sunday services and that makes it a bit tricky to get away after a weekend up there, unless you bring your own car or get a taxi.
-Another constraint is that the last bus is at 17:00.

 272: Sheffield – Hathersage – Bradwell – Castleton